jmjuanes/viz/README.md

-# vu
+# viz

-Micro visualization toolkit for building interactive graphics for data exploration
+> Micro toolkit for building interactive visualizations for data exploration